KonVision/KonVision/README.md

 If everything is set up, your DNS should look something like this:
 ![DNS Management Example](https://i.imgur.com/rogmSEZ.png)

+### Network configuration

+Make sure to foreward port 443 if you are running ssl on your domain or port 80 for ipv6 AND v4 to the local ip of your server / cluster to make the server accessible from the outside world.

 ### Launching the router and discord bot.